 WordPress, PowerPress and Feeds: WordPress feeds are created by WordPress.
 Via code, PowerPress asks WordPress to create a podcast only feed for you.
 This feed is then created by WordPress so PowerPress can add additional meta data to it.
 If there is a feed issue, more likely than not it is caused by either your web server, a plugin and/or a theme.
 The diagnosing instruction above were written with this in mind.

 WordPress, PowerPress, pages and your theme: PowerPress adds content to your blog posts and pages using specific WordPress filters.
 Specifically, the “the_content” and “the_excerpt” filters are called when your theme correctly uses the get_the_content() and get_the_excerpt() functions respectively.
+Furthermore, PowerPress uses the do_shortcode() function with the when inserting the MediaElement.js player guaranteeing the same behavior happens as it would if you entered the [audio] shortocde directly in the page content.
 Once PowerPress adds the player and/or podcast meta data to the filter, it is left to other plugins and the theme to properly handle the results.
 In many cases, themes or plugins are written where they modify the_content or the_excerpt after the fact, damaging the code PowerPress inserted into the content.
 Other times, the theme has special code to handle the content in it’s own way which circumvents the the_content/the_excerpt filters all together.
 The diagnosing instruction above were written so you can discover what theme or plugin is causing the conflict.